mgpai22/ergo-wallet-duster/README.md

 - install [scala](https://www.scala-lang.org/download/)
 - install [sbt](https://www.scala-sbt.org/download.html)
-- run `sbt "runMain app.GreaseFire"` in the root directory of this project
+- run `sbt "runMain app.Duster"` in the root directory of this project

 # Run Using Jar
 - install java
 - download the [latest release](https://github.com/mgpai22/greasy-phoenix/releases/latest)
-- run `java -jar grease-fire-1.0.0.jar --conf <path to conf>`
+- run `java -jar duster-1.0.0.jar --conf <path to conf>`

 - `--dryrun` flag can be used to test the transaction without submitting it to the network
   - For example:
     ```java
-        java -jar grease-fire-1.0.0.jar --conf <path to conf> --dryrun
+        java -jar duster-1.0.0.jar --conf <path to conf> --dryrun
     ```